-A web page is simply a document that is stored on a computer aka. server.
-The server is set up in a way that makes that document available to everyone through the internet using a friendly URL or document address.
+A web page is simply a document that is stored on a computer, aka. server.
+The server is set up to make that document available to everyone through the internet using a friendly URL or document address.

 That server could be your laptop old laptop or a modern PC.
 So this is very simple.
 Right.

-For a deep understanding of how a web server is set up and managed, read our web server setup series.
+Read our web server setup series for a deep understanding of how a web server is set up and managed.

 Create Virtual Computers or Shared Servers